Welfordian/welfred/README.md

 This really wasn't created to be used by anyone or for anyone to look at the ugly, horrible mess of code, I just needed somewhere to store it.

-This application is also capable of loading plugins (stored in the `~/.welfred/plugins` directory.)
+This application is also capable of loading plugins (stored in the `~/.welfred/plugins` directory).

+**Note** When a plugin is added the main window must be refreshed for it to load.
+Open the search (Option+Space) and refresh with CMD+R.

 An example plugin is shown below.
 This plugin is used to control Spotify.